Manager and team members looking at a computer screen

 3. Go Back to School

 One of the best ways to develop your leadership and management skills is to take a class or pursue a degree or certificate.
-Many accredited higher education institutions offer programs that focus on these subject areas, both on-campus and online - if you are looking for broad-level business management skills, a master's in business administration might be right for you, or if you're looking to develop your leadership skills specifically, you could pursue a graduate certificate in leadership.
-There are also intensive leadership programs available, such as a year-long master's in executive leadership.
+Many accredited higher education institutions offer programs that focus on these subject areas, both on-campus and online - if you are looking for broad-level business management skills, a master's in business administration might be right for you, or if you're looking to develop your leadership skills specifically, you could pursue a graduate certificate in organizational leadership.

 4. Read - A Lot